The Latest Advances in Laser Eye Surgery

 To the uninitiated, the idea of lying under a machine that is about to use lasers to permanently remove tissue from your eye can easily be mistaken for a torture scene from a poorly received sci-fi movie.

-In the video below, our founder Professor Dan Reinstein explains why Wavefront is better than conventional Laser Eye Surgery
+In the video below, our founder Professor Dan Reinstein explains why Wavefront is better than conventional Laser Eye Surgery.

-Quality of vision has long been measured according to what can be corrected by glasses.
+The quality of our vision has long been measured according to what can be corrected by glasses.
 For example, if you have a prescription of -4.25, that means you have 4 and 1/4 diopters of short-sightedness and will require the corresponding glasses or contact lenses to correct this.

 ReLEx SMILE: A quicker and less invasive procedure

-A video of ReLEx SMILE being performed in real time at London Vision Clinic.
+The video below shows a of ReLEx SMILE procedure being performed in real-time at London Vision Clinic.

-Expert laser eye surgeon Prof Reinstein on the revolutionary presbyopia treatment, Laser Blended Vision
+Expert laser eye surgeon Prof Reinstein on the revolutionary presbyopia treatment, PRESBYOND® Laser Blended Vision.

-The best thing about Laser Blended Vision?
+The best thing about PRESBYOND® Laser Blended Vision?
 It‘s tolerated by around 98% of candidates (compared with just 60% who tolerate monovision).
 It can also significantly reduce, and in many cases completely eliminate, the need for wearing reading glasses, bifocals, or varifocal lenses.